-September 27, 2023
+October 25, 2023

-At this point, we have one test (out of three), and three graded homework assignments (out of 11).
+At this point, we have two test (out of three), and six graded homework assignments (out of 11).
 I have estimated your grade in the following way:

-- Tests: These are your test scores so far.
-The three tests normally count for 40% of the total grade. - Homework: This is the average of all the homework problem sets graded so far, but with the lowest score dropped.
+Tests: These are your test scores so far.
+The three tests normally count for 40% of the total grade.

+Homework: This is the average of all the homework problem sets graded so far, but with the lowest score dropped.
 The grade for each week is obtained by adding the number of online points (from MasteringPhysics) plus the number of pencil-and-paper points, and dividing by the total number of points that week.
-Each week is weighted equally. - Lab: This is the average of your lab grades so far.
-If I don't have a lab grade yet, I assumed a grade of 95. - Final Exam: This will be the final exam score.
+Each week is weighted equally.

+Lab: This is the average of your lab grades so far.

+Final Exam: This will be the final exam score.
 We don't have a final exam yet, but in order to estimate a final grade, I have to guess what your exam score might be.
-Typically, the average final exam score is about 5 to 10 points lower than the overall test average, so for the purpose of estimating your final grade, I have assumed the exam grades will be 5 points lower than the average of your tests so far. - Actual Course Total: This is ultimately the one that counts.
+Typically, the average final exam score is about 5 to 10 points lower than the overall test average, so for the purpose of estimating your final grade, I have assumed the exam grades will be 5 points lower than the average of your tests so far.

+Actual Course Total: This is ultimately the one that counts.
 It is the one you should look at to estimate your course grade as of right now.

 This is the weighted average of all your scores, computed according to the weighting in the syllabus: homework (20%), tests (40% total), the final exam (20%), and the laboratory (20%).
 The lowest test or final exam score will only count as half of the usual total.
 If the lowest score is one of the three tests, than that test will only count for 8% of the total, and the two remaining tests will each count for 16% of the total (for a total of 40% for the tests.)
 If the final exam is the lowest score, it will only count for 10%, and the test average will count for 50%.
 I will pick whichever weighting gives you a higher total.
-Since we only have one test so far, this weighting is not reflected in the Moodle scores.
 The lowest homework assignment has been dropped.